-Start by filling either a Wooster 24” roller bucket with warm water and Dawn dish soap, just as if you were about to wash a load of dishes.
-If you have never washed dishes… then now might be a good time to learn.
-I am sure someone in your life will thank you for it.
-To wash the cabinet doors, you do not want to submerge them in the water.
-This will make the drying time last longer.
-Not to mention that you could possibly damage the wood.
-Just set them on top of the bucket and scrub thoroughly with your sponge.
-The bucket will catch any excess water that runs off.
-Next you will rinse them over a separate bucket of clean warm water without soap.
+To begin, fill either a Wooster 24” roller bucket with warm water and Dawn dish soap, as if you were preparing to wash a load of dishes.
+If you're unfamiliar with dishwashing, this could be a good time to learn—a skill that will likely be appreciated by someone in your life.
+When washing the cabinet doors, avoid submerging them in the water, as this would prolong the drying time and potentially damage the wood.
+Instead, place the doors on top of the bucket and thoroughly scrub them with the sponge.
+The bucket will catch any excess water runoff.
+Rinse the doors over a separate bucket of clean warm water without soap.

 2. Caulk with Tower Accelerator for Same Day Painting

-Did you know you can get your paint loaded in aerosol can for easy touch-ups?
-Upon purchase, you can actually request to have an aerosol made of whatever color of paint you will be using.
-This will run you about $8-$12 per can, but what it will save you is worth the extra fee.
-We usually get two to three cans per job, just to make sure we have an adequate amount.
-This will save you from having to reload a machine, just to touch up one or two doors.
-With these spray cans you can mask off and touch up easily, without having to worry about brush strokes.
-Give it a shot and see how you like it.
-We find it very useful.
+Did you know that you can get your paint loaded in aerosol cans for effortless touch-ups?
+That's right!
+When purchasing, you have the option to request an aerosol made of whatever color of paint you will be using.
+While it may cost you around $8-$12 per can, the convenience it offers is well worth the additional fee.
+Typically, we obtain two to three cans per job to ensure we have an ample supply.
+This eliminates the need to reload a machine just to touch up one or two doors.
+With these spray cans, you can easily mask off and touch up areas without worrying about brush strokes.

 One minor drawback of this method is that you'll need to apply several very light layers to achieve the desired finish.
 However, it's still more efficient than going through the process of setting everything up again.
 Plus, it guarantees a flawless finish, free from brush strokes.
 Why not give it a try and see how much you like it?
 We find it incredibly useful for our cabinet painting projects.